singularity-htmagarh/pandas/doc/source/development/window.rst

 Rationale
 ---------
-The current window implementation in :file:`window.pyx` is difficult to customize and couples the creation of window bounds, loop over the values to aggregate, the logic for updating an aggregation.
-The aggregation algorithms are also duplicated in :file:`groupby.pyx`, but unifying grouping aggregation algorithms and windowing aggregation algorithms is out of scope for this proposal
+The current window implementation in :file:`window.pyx` is difficult to customize and couples the creation of window bounds, looping over the values to aggregate and the logic for updating an aggregation.
+The aggregation algorithms are also duplicated in :file:`groupby.pyx`.

+This is a design specification for a generic implementation of windowed operations.
+It is meant to replace existing windowing implementations, as well as allow users to customize windowing behavior.

+Unifying both grouping aggregation algorithms *and* windowing aggregation algorithms is out of scope for this proposal.

 Requirements
 ------------